-VR-based RPG’s are here, and today we’re going to feature some of the best, most intuitive and thematic role-playing games for virtual reality, currently available.
+VR-based RPG’s are here.
+Today we’re going to feature some of the best, most intuitive and thematic role-playing games for virtual reality, currently available.
 It doesn’t matter whether you have an Oculus Rift or a HTC Vive.
-Either one will do.
-Gather your party before venturing forth, arm yourself with some patience and explore what the landscape of immersive role-playing games look like in 2017.
-Before we get to the meat of it all, we’ve got to start out with the question that will sure as anything, divide the opinions of our dear readers – what makes a great RPG?
+Either one will do though.
+Arm yourself with some patience and explore what the landscape of immersive role-playing games look like in 2018.
+Before we get to the meat of it all, we’ve got to start out with the basics.
+The question that will likely divide the opinions of our dear readers – what makes a great RPG?

-- Is it trying to unmask villains and uncover hidden plots in the depths of a game of Baldur’s Gate?
+- Could it be trying to unmask villains and uncover hidden plots in the depths of a game of Baldur’s Gate?

-- Is it the prospectt of hundreds of hours invested, on an endless loot-induced World of Warcraft frenzy?
+- Might it be the prospect of hundreds of hours invested, on an endless loot-induced World of Warcraft frenzy?

 - Could it be the perfectionist Skyrim-resident residing within you, constantly aiming at total quest completion and world exploration?